OMACP/Customer_Behaviour_Analysis-/README.md

    - Right-click database → Tasks → Import Flat File
    - Browse to your cleaned CSV → follow the prompts
    - Name the table `customer`
 ---
 ### Step 5: Run the SQL Analysis Queries
-Open `customer_project_sql.sql` in your SQL client and run the queries.
+Open `Business Insight Questions/customer project sql.sql` in your SQL client and run the queries.
 The script covers 10 business insight queries:
 1. Total revenue by gender
 2. Discounted customers spending above average